jasl/vibe_photos_v4/blueprints/m1/m1_development_plan.md

   - When the configured algorithm version changes (for example from `"phash64-v2"` to `"phash64-v3"`), select rows where `phash_algo != current_algo` and recompute.
 - Near-duplicate grouping:
   - Define near-duplicates using the Hamming distance between 64-bit `phash` values: two active images are considered near-duplicates when `distance(phash_a, phash_b) <= 16` (repository default; override via `pipeline.phash_hamming_threshold`).
   - The current implementation rebuilds pairs for dirty images by comparing against all active pHashes (no prefix buckets).
-Anchors are selected by newer `mtime` (tie-break on `image_id`); pairs are written to both `cache/index.db` and `data/index.db` and are incremental unless the table is empty.
+Anchors are selected by newer `mtime` (tie-break on `image_id`); pairs are written to the primary database and are incremental unless the table is empty.
   - Heavy-model gating relies on `duplicate_image_id` membership; change detection clears prior pairs for dirty IDs before recomputing.
   - Bucketing by high pHash bits remains a future optimization if scale/perf requires it.